The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Hamiltonian formulation

 \section{Hamiltonian formulation}

-We consider the optical properties of a two-dimensional crystal within the two-band approximation.
-Namely we consider conduction ($c$) and valence ($v$) bands with the band energies $E_{c}(\mathbf{k})$ and $E_{v}(\mathbf{k})$.
-Here $\mathbf{k}=(k_x,k_y)$ is the two-dimensional quasimomentum vector in the first Brillouin zone (BZ).
-The Hamiltonian of the bands' excitations can be written in the second quantized form as
+We examine the optical properties of a two-dimensional crystal within the two-band approximation.
+This means that we restrict our consideration only to the processes that appear in the conduction ($c$) and valence ($v$) bands of the semiconductor.
+The dispersion relations of the aforementioned bands as functions of two-dimensional quasimomentum vector $\mathbf{k}=(k_x,k_y)$ in the first Brillouin zone (BZ) are $E_{c}(\mathbf{k})$ and $E_{v}(\mathbf{k})$, respectively.
+The Hamiltonian of the bands' excitations can be written in the second quantized form as \cite{Slobodeniuk2022,Haug2009,Kira2011}